PReMiuM: An R Package for Profile Regression Mixture Models using Dirichlet Processes: Examples

 \subsection{Variable selection}

-Note that covariates 9 and 10 in Figure \ref{fig:sim-risk} have similar profile probabilities for all clusters, as they have been simulated not to affect the clustering.
-The variable selection approach will tease out the covariates that contain clustering support and exclude the others from affecting the clustering.
+Note that covariates 9 and 10 in Figure~\ref{fig:sim-risk} have similar profile probabilities for all clusters, as they have been simulated not to affect the clustering.
+The variable selection approach will identify the covariates that do not contain clustering support and exclude them from affecting the clustering.

 We initialised the chains as in the simulated example above, with additional prior specifications given by